Chernobyl New Safe Confinement

 The New Safe Confinement is a megaproject that is part of the Shelter Implementation Plan and supported by the Chernobyl Shelter Fund.
-It was designed with the primary goal of confining the radioactive remains of reactor 4 for the next 100 years.
+It was designed with the primary goal of confining the radioactive remains of reactor 4 for 100 years.
 It also aims to allow for a partial demolition of the original sarcophagus, which was hastily constructed by Chernobyl liquidators after a beyond design-basis accident destroyed the reactor.
 The word confinement is used rather than the traditional containment to emphasize the difference between the containment of radioactive gases—the primary focus of most reactor containment buildings—and the confinement of solid radioactive waste, which is the primary purpose of the New Safe Confinement.

 In 2015, the European Bank for Reconstruction and Development (EBRD) stated that the international community was aiming to close a €100 million funding gap, with administration by the EBRD in its role as manager of the Chernobyl decommissioning funds.
 The total cost of the Shelter Implementation Plan, of which the New Safe Confinement is the most prominent element, is estimated to be around €2.15 billion (US$2.3 billion).
 The New Safe Confinement accounts for €1.5 billion.

 The French consortium Novarka with partners Vinci Construction Grands Projets and Bouygues Travaux Publics designed and built the New Safe Confinement.
 Construction was completed at the end of 2018.

+On 14 February 2025, a Russian "Geran-2" drone attack significantly damaged the NSC.
+Both the internal and external layers were breached during the attack.